marcnol/pyHiM/README.md

 ## Documentation

+Find the full documentation in [ReadtheDocs](https://pyhim.readthedocs.io/en/latest/).

-To install, please follow the tutorial [here](docs/Installing_pyHiM.md).
+To install, please follow the tutorial [here](https://pyhim.readthedocs.io/en/latest/user_guide/pyhim_installation.html).

-After you installed pyHiM, you may want to consult a [guide](docs/Running_pyHiM.md) on how to use it.
-More on single cell analysis [here](docs/SingleCells.md).
+After you installed pyHiM, you may want to consult a [guide](https://pyhim.readthedocs.io/en/latest/user_guide/fundamental.html) on how to use it.

-If you are a developer, follow packaging instructions [here](docs/packaging_pyHiM.md).
+If you are a developer, follow instructions [here](https://pyhim.readthedocs.io/en/latest/contributor/dev_process.html).

 ## Publications